-SESA is Currently in phase 3 of the Return to Play guidelines as required by Iowa Soccer Association.
+SESA is Currently following the indoor and spring Return to Play guidelines as required by Iowa Soccer Association.

 Iowa Soccer has been working with state and local health and safety, and medical professionals to create, monitor, and update the return to play guidelines.

 If you have any specific questions about the RTP phases, please let us know.